yangli2/gymnasium-search-race/README.md

 ### Observation Space

-The observation is a `ndarray` of 9 continuous variables:
+The observation is a `ndarray` of 10 continuous variables:

+- 1 if the next checkpoint is the last one, 0 otherwise.
 - The x and y coordinates of the next checkpoint.
 - The x and y coordinates of the checkpoint after next checkpoint.
 - The x and y coordinates of the car.